How I Got Rid of my Heart Arrythmia

 According to Nicole Cutler, in her article ''Why Bananas Support a Healthy Heart'' published on Mature Sources: quoted

-There I I had it.. the solution to my annoying heart arrhythmias.
-If only i knew it before!
-However, I am grateful of stumbling upon some forums and studies that provided further proof of this product's effectiveness.
+So there I I had it.. the solution to my annoying heart arrhythmia.
+Then a few weeks later I also learned how effective mother wort and hawthorn extracts could also be.
+So now I alternate them.
+If only I knew this before!
+However, I am grateful of stumbling upon some forums and studies that provided further proof of these product's effectiveness.
 At times, knowledge is really power...

 Disclaimer: the above article should not be used as a substitute for medical advice.
-If you are experiencing heart arrhythmias, please refer to your personal physician for professional advice.
+If you are experiencing heart arrhythmia, please refer to your personal physician for professional advice.
 Readers assume full responsibility for their course of action.
 Always consult with a doctor before taking any supplements.
+An excess of potassium can be troublesome so blood work is usually recommended by doctors first.

 More by this Author